skip to Main Content

 • Distance to a new location: If the distance to their new location is deemed too far, this could be considered unreasonable.

-• Costs: For expensive moves, employers should consider taking some of the relocation cost on or offer a relocation package.
+• Costs: For expensive moves, employers should consider taking on some of the relocation costs or offer a relocation package.

 • Commute: If relocation will increase the employee’s commute a considerable amount, this could be cause for refusal.